Plumsail/orgchart-docs/source/getting-started/quick-configuration.rst

 You can change these settings later too as you want, but these settings are available for Full Control users only.

-Read Advanced Web Part configuration (link) for more information.
+Read `Advanced Web Part configuration <../configuration-wizard/run-configuration-wizard.html>`_ for more information.